casper-network/casper-sidecar/README.md

 - `node_client.exponential_backoff.max_delay_ms` - Maximum timeout after a broken connection in milliseconds.
 - `node_client.exponential_backoff.coefficient` - Coefficient for the exponential backoff.
 The next timeout is calculated as min(`current_timeout * coefficient`, `max_delay_ms`).
 - `node_client.exponential_backoff.max_attempts` - Maximum number of times to try to reconnect to the binary port of the node.

+#### Prefetching blocks feature

+The RPC server can be configured to prefetch highest block.
+To enable this feature set `rpc_server.main_server.enable_block_prefetch` to `true`.
+If this flag is set to true, the RPC server will observe `BlockAdded` events from the [sse feed](#SSE-server-setup).
+If a new `BlockAdded` event will be observed, and it's height is higher than any of the heights observed uptill this point in time - the RPC server will fetch the blocks data from binary port in the node.
+The obtained data will be cached in memory.
+If someone calls sidecars `chain_get_block` json RPC API requests without params (effectively asking for "newest" block) - the cached data will be served.
+This feature is based both on the RPC and SSE sides of sidecar.
+If enabled, it will not verify that the SSE feed is operational, enabled or even defined.
+There will be no error of warning notice if `enable_block_prefetch` is `true` but SSE is not turned on.
+This mechanism will react to observed `BlockAdded` events, but it won't obstruct the RPCs function if no `BlockAdded` events will be ever observed.

 ### SSE server setup